Effective Strategies to Manage Stuttering

 Progress Expectations in Stuttering Therapy

-Many clients initially aim for complete fluency.
-Over time, they often realize that success means feeling free and confident to speak authentically, with or without stuttering.
-Progress may start small but builds steadily with consistent practice and support, leading to improved control and ownership of their voice.
+Many clients initially aim for complete fluency, but over time they often realize that success means feeling free and confident to speak authentically, with or without stuttering.
+Progress may start small, but with consistent practice and support, it builds steadily, leading to improved control and a stronger sense of ownership over their voice.

 Start Stuttering Therapy with SpeechLab Toronto